LabXsra/Basic-PythonProject/README.md

 # Basic-PythonProject
-This is begineers guide to learn the basic concept through small projects -guessthenumber.py
+This is begineers guide to learn the basic concept through small projects like guessing random number,password generator,rock,paper,scissors and weather_app
--password.py
--rock,paper,scissors.py
--weather_app.py

 # 🎲 Number Guessing Game